zladmg/LADMG-Source_Code/README.md

 # LADMG-Source_Code
 Official Source Code of Legend of Zelda: Links Awakening in 1993

-From 2018-2021, a huge wave of Nintendo leaks nicknamed the "Gigaleaks" was posted online which constained many top secret infomation ranging from game and console source code to internal documentation and development tools.
+From 2018-2021, a huge wave of Nintendo leaks nicknamed the "Gigaleaks" was posted online which contained many top secret infomation ranging from game and console source code to internal documentation and development tools.
 Included within all the mess was the Source Code to The Legend of Zelda: Link's Awakening released in 1993 for the Nintendo Game Boy system in every language that it was made in.
 However, in its raw state